2018ik/2018ik.github.io/_wiki/hypocrisy.markdown

 ## Background

 Hypocrisy is to be contradictory in one's inward nature and outward appearance, for example in appearing outwardly righteous while remaining corrupt inwardly (Matt.
 23:25-28).
+As a corollary, one's natural goodness and ability is false spirituality and is a great hindrance to the expression of the life of God.

 ## Biblical Exampels